Factorization of the Partial Covariance in Singly-Connected Path Diagrams: Paths without Colliders

 \begin{theorem} Let $\pi_{XY}$ be of the form $X = X_m \la \cdots \la X_2 \la X_1 \aa X_{m+1} \ra \cdots \ra X_{m+n} = Y$ or $X = X_1 \aa X_{2} \ra \cdots \ra X_{m+n} = Y$.
 Let $Z^i$ be a set of nodes such that each is connected to $Pa(X_i) \cup Sp(X_i)$ by a path that does not contain any node in $\pi_{XY}$.
 Let $Z_i$ be a set of nodes such that each is connected to $Ch(X_i)$ by a path that does not contain any node in $\pi_{XY}$.
 Let $Z_i^i=Z_i \cup Z^i$ and $Z_{1:i}^{1:i} = Z_1^1 \cup \cdots \cup Z_i^i$.
 Then,

-where $\sigma_{X_m X_{m+n}}$ is obtained by path analysis, and $Z_{1:0}^{1:0} = \emptyset$. \end{theorem}
+where $\sigma_{X Y}$ is obtained by path analysis, and $Z_{1:0}^{1:0} = \emptyset$. \end{theorem}

-The expressions in the theorems above can be simplified by removing all the irrelevant variables from the numerator and denominator of the partial variance ratio.
-For the numerator, this can be done by simply starting with $R=Z_{1:i-1}^{1:i-1} \cup Z_i^i$ and, then, iteratively removing any node $I \in R$ such that $X_i \ci I | R \setminus I$.
-Clearly, $\sigma^2_{X_i \cdot Z_{1:i-1}^{1:i-1} Z_i^i} = \sigma^2_{X_i \cdot R}$ after each node removal.
-Note also that the numerator and denominator of the partial variance ratio only differ in that the conditioning set of the former is a superset of the conditioning set of the latter.
-Therefore, the partial variance ratio is never greater than 1, since conditioning never increases the variance of a random variable.
-Therefore, $|\sigma_{X Y \cdot Z_{1:m+n}^{1:m+n}}| \leq |\sigma_{X Y}|$.
-The expressions in the theorems above also imply that conditioning actually does not change the sign of the covariance, i.e. $sign(\sigma_{X Y \cdot Z_{1:m+n}^{1:m+n}}) = sign(\sigma_{X Y})$.
-This implies that if $\pi_{XY}$ is of the form $X \ra \cdots \ra Y$, then conditioning does not change the sign of the regression coefficient of $Y$ on $X$ and, thus, of the causal effect of $X$ on $Y$.
+We demonstrate the theorems above on some examples in the next section.
+Before that, note that the numerator and denominator of the partial variance ratio in the theorems above only differ in that the conditioning set of the former is a superset of the conditioning set of the latter.
+Thus, the ratio is never greater than 1, since conditioning never increases the variance of a random variable.
+Therefore, the theorems above show that the partial covariance between two nodes can be computed by multiplying the expression for the covariance given by path analysis with a product of partial variance ratios that account for the reduction of the partial variances of the variables in the path between the two nodes.
+Thus, like the covariance, the partial covariance factorizes over the nodes and edges in the path.
+Moreover, the partial covariance is never greater than the covariance.
+However, both share the same sign, i.e. conditioning does not change the sign of the covariance.
+This implies that if two nodes $X$ and $Y$ are connected by a path of the form $X \ra \cdots \ra Y$, then conditioning does not change the sign of the regression coefficient of $Y$ on $X$ and, thus, of the causal effect of $X$ on $Y$.
 This observation will be instrumental in proving in Section \ref{sec:Simpson} that Simpson's paradox does not occur in singly-connected path diagrams.
 The following corollary is immediate.

 \begin{corollary} Let $\pi_{XY}$ be of the form in Theorems \ref{the:condpath1} or \ref{the:condpath2}.
 Moreover, let $\pi_{XY}$ be open with respect to the sets of nodes $U$ and $V$.
 Then, $sign(\sigma_{XY}) = sign(\sigma_{XY \cdot U})=sign(\sigma_{XY \cdot V})$. \end{corollary}